DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

 The screenshots can be generated using Firefox, the Greasemonkey plugin, a local Drupal test site, and some command line image tools.
-This section details how to set up the tools.
+This section details how to set up the tools; some steps may need to be repeated if you update software on your local computer.
 Here are the steps:

 1. Install Firefox if necessary.

 2. Open up Firefox, and install the "Greasemonkey" add-on.

-3. From the Tools / Greasemonkey menu, choose "New user script".
-Type in some name and click OK.
-It should pop up an editing window.
+3. From the Greasemonkey menu (pops up when you click the monkey icon in the upper right corner of the status bar), choose "New user script".
+An editing window should open.

 4. In place of the entire text in that window, copy in the contents of the greasemonkey_screenshot.js file in this directory.
 You may need to do something special to enable pasting into the editor.
-Save the file.
+Save the file (control-S).
+You should now see an entry in the Greasemonkey menu showing "Screenshots from Simpletest", and if you choose that menu item, it should say it is enabled.

 5. At the command line, make sure the "import" command from ImageMagick is installed.
 On Linux, use one of the following commands to install it, if it